3cology/3d_inverse_renderer/README.md

-### 3D simulator in Blender through Python, for computer vision and inverse rendering AI
+## 3D simulator for computer vision and inverse rendering AI
+#### Powered by Blender, based in Python, designed for researchers

 Provided a 3D model and a set of N camera views, system outputs:
 ![](https://github.com/3cology/3D_computer_vision_simulator/blob/master/media/3d_computer_vision_simulator.png)

+## Motivation
+This is a 3D graphics simulator for generating per-view, per-pixel 3D model ground truth outputs.
+It can support AI and 3D computer vision researchers developing inverse rendering systems, for shaping a photorealistic 3D metaverse.

 #### Let there be renders
-The simulator is based in simulator.py, with an example to get one view implemented in the main function:
+The simulator is based in simulator.py, with a simple API for creating renders with ground truth metadata:

 ```python
 if __name__ == "__main__":